idia640/presentations/week03/PITCHME.md

 One way to look at errors is as 'gaps'.
 Between each successive stage you may have a gap between your ideal measurement and actual measurement.
 (I'll walk through these annotations in class.)

 The 'happiness' measurement on the left side is a hypothetical example where you want to measure how happy a twitter user is by using measuring a ratio of happy to not happy words in a tweet.
-This is an excellent example of construct validity: could you argue that this is not a valid construct?
+While this is straightforward, could you argue that this is not a valid construct?

 ---
 ## Examples of question (response) biases